developmentseed/slickformer/README.md

 aws s3 sync s3://slickformer/partition_lists/ data/partition_lists/
 ```

-### Running the jupyter server locally with slickformer dependencies to amke the dataset
+### Running the jupyter server locally with slickformer dependencies to make the dataset

 Start the docker container, but with the skytruth AWS_PROFILE. this is necessary to create the dataset locally.